S3-working-group/s3-practical-guide/content/src/patterns/defining-agreements/record-governance-decisions.md

 Document the purpose and details of significant decisions to ensure a clear record is maintained so that you can recall what was decided over time.
 </summary>

-Significant decisions (a.k.a. governance decisions) refer to setting objectives—either for the entire organization or for specific people within it— and the decisions that are made to guide people toward achieving those objectives: deciding which drivers to focus on and when, which requirements to fulfill, and deciding on the policies that are created to fulfill those requirements.
+Significant decisions (a.k.a. governance decisions) refer to setting objectives — either for the entire organization or for specific people within it — and the decisions that are made to guide people toward achieving those objectives: deciding which drivers to focus on and when, which requirements to fulfill, and deciding on the policies that are created to fulfill those requirements.

 While recording governance decisions might initially appear time-consuming, there are numerous benefits to being able to recollect and review what has been decided and why over time: